codidharma/LibraryManagementSystem/docs/domain/MembershipUseCaseMapping.md

 Scenario: Rejecting onboarding of an existing regular patron

-Given Greg visits the library to register as a patron When the Librarian verifies that Greg is already a regular patron Then the LMS system rejects the Patron Membership onboarding request And notifies Greg by sending an email of rejection with reason
+Given Greg visits the library to register as a patron When the Librarian Mrs. Robinson verifies that Greg is already a regular patron Then the LMS rejects the Patron Membership onboarding request And notifies Greg by sending an email of rejection with reason

 # Reject onboarding for an existing research patron